Vinci08/DataQuest/Five Normal Forms in Relational Database Theory.md

 Systems, IEEE Computer Society Press, 1989.
 [12 pp]</p>

 <hr>

-<p>Copyright 1996 by the Association for Computing Machinery, Inc. Permission to make
-digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, to republish, to post on servers, or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from Publications Dept, ACM Inc., fax +1 (212) 869-0481, or permissions@acm.org. </p>

 <hr>

 <h1>A Simple Guide to Five Normal Forms in Relational Database Theory</h1>